fdilke/ice-exercise/README.md

 Later decided this algorithm was unacceptably slow, there is a better (memoizing) one here: https://stackoverflow.com/questions/13564464/problems-with-levenshtein-algorithm-in-java This gives acceptable results, at least for my small data set.
+(Also found an implementation in the JDK, but in an unofficial extension (?) and wouldn't run.
+There's also one in Apache Commons Text, maybe I should have used that.)

 For the prototype, when matching names I'm looping over every song in the database;
 a production version with millions of songs would need to be more sophisticated.